ychaouche/mailcop/README.md

     6   304 reject     all  --  *      *       59.25.144.187        0.0.0.0/0
     3   152 reject     all  --  *      *       41.162.66.100        0.0.0.0/0
 ```

+The last listing is that of the `shorewall show dyanmic` command (shorewall needed)

 # Contact